What is a visual field test?

 - The instrument has a large central "target" for the patient to look at, so the center of the visual field can be kept steady.

-- The instrument uses tiny spots of light to test vision, and the brightness and color of the light can be changed to make the test more reliable.
+- The instrument uses tiny spots of light to test vision, and the brightness and color of the light can be changed to measure the sensitivity of vision at each location.

 - The tests have been given to thousands of healthy people, so the "normal" results are fairly well known.
 The instrument can compare each new test to these standards.